 Make it standard in your email footer

-At the very least, put your email preference center in the footer of every email you send.
+Put your email preference center in the footer of every email you send.
 Many brands use hyperlinked text such as “Email Preference Center” or “Manage Preferences.”

 This is what our email footer at Litmus looks like:

 Our “update your preferences” and “unsubscribe” links both go to our email preference center.
 Only do this if your preference center is compliant with opt-out regulations.
 Otherwise, your unsubscribe link should go to a separate unsubscribe page.
+Make your copy easy to read and understand for simplicity.

 Put it in your welcome email